keshavgarg616/EssayHelper/Readme.md

 ## 🔐 Authentication & Persistence

--   User login credentials are encrypted and securely stored.
+-   User credentials are encrypted using SHA256 + bcrypt
--   Logins are stored and maintained using local storage of the browser (Client Side)
--   Chat history is tied to the authenticated user and fetched after refresh/login.
+-   JWT tokens manage user sessions
+-   Frontend stores auth state in browser local storage
+-   Authenticated users have access to persistent chat history

 ---

 ## 📌 Future Improvements

--   Implementing JWT
--   Publishing online for public use
+-   🌍 **Production Deployment**: Host the application online with a custom domain.
+-   🧱 **Refined Database Architecture**: Split the current MongoDB schema into separate `users` and `histories` collections to improve scalability, maintainability, and data integrity.

 ---